aksommerville/egg2/README.md

 - - - [ ] Detect missing strings across languages.
 - - - [ ] Detect empty sound effects.
 - - - [ ] Is it feasible to scan for missing resources? eg map names an image that doesn't exist.
-- - [x] SongChannelsUi.onStore: Modal with SDK instruments
 - - [ ] SongService: Should we auto-re-play on dirty?
 - - [ ] SongService+SongChannelsUi: Mute and Solo buttons per channel.
 - - [ ] SongChannelsUi: Copy levelenv when changing mode, and maybe do a per-mode default.
 - - [ ] HexEditor: Paging, offset, ASCII, multi-byte edits.
 - - [ ] ImageEditor: Animation preview like we had in v1.
-- - [x] StringsEditor: Side-by-side editing across languages, like we had in v1.
 - - [ ] DecalsheetEditor: Validation.
 - - [ ] Generic command list support.
 Can we read a command schema off a comment in shared_symbols.h?
 - - [ ] PostModal: Mysterious "invalid input" error on a newish channel.
 Can't repro.